Email FacebookTwitterMenu burgerClose thin

 These are, appropriately enough, known as “defined contribution plans.”
 The rules of defined benefit plans usually require worker participation, whereas participation in defined contribution plans is often optional.
 Some companies offer both defined benefit and defined contribution plans.

 The key difference between each of these employer-sponsored retirement plans is in their names.
-With a defined contribution plan, it’s only the employee’s contributions (and the employer’s matching contributions) that’s defined.
+With a defined contribution plan, it’s only the employee’s contributions (and the employer’s matching contributions) that are defined.
 The benefits they receive in retirement depend on how the employee invests, how the market performs and the rate at which the employee chooses to withdraw their balance.

 On the other hand, defined benefit plans ask the employer to take on the risk, and the employee retirement benefits are specific and predictable.
 Again, the employee’s salary, time working at the company, age and other factors affect the size of their eventual benefits.